JiriVaclavic/University-projects/Masters_thesis/README.md

    - Mount the stepper motors on the frames for honey extraction.

 2. **Software Setup:**
-   - Upload the `DIPLOMKA-OPONENT.ino` code to the ESP32 using the Arduino IDE or PlatformIO.
+   - Upload the `firmware_code.ino` code to the ESP32 using the Arduino IDE or PlatformIO.
    - Ensure the correct libraries are installed:
      - `WiFi.h` for ESP32
      - `PubSubClient.h` for MQTT communication